Darwin Core conceptual model

 • In addition to Identifications based solely on observations, there can be Identifications based on several other kinds of evidence:

-• the inspection or processing of Media of an Occurrence by an Agent,
+• the inspection or processing of a Media Entity of an Occurrence by an Agent,

 Simplifications